MohammadShahin/Provectus-internship-test-task/README.md

 # Provectus-internship-test-task
 This file explains and goes through the steps of Provectus Internship's test task's solution.
+The task description can be found in the file `task.md`.

 ## Table of contents
 - [Data Processing Problem level 2](#data-processing-problem)